Evergreen Brick Works School Program

 - Integrated: weaving together expectations from across the curriculum through ecological themes and engaging experiences

 - Available October through to June 2014

 - Class sizes of up to 30 students

 Rates: $15 per student per day.
-Subsidies available for schools that qualify.
+A bursary is available for schools requiring financial assistance.

 |Grade 1||The Living City||S&T; SS|

 |The local community is presented in the context of the natural community, and the idea that all living things need food, water, shelter, and space.
 We will show how the interaction of elements in a strong human community represents a healthy ecosystem.
 The Living City introduces students to Toronto’s surprising abundance of living things—fox, deer, coyote, rabbit, and a host of birds, insects and plants—and how close these live to our communities of homes, streets, grocery stores and schools.|

 |Students will follow the local ravine landscape and discover Mud Creek, which meanders through the heart of the city.
 Students will explore the dynamics of moving water by creating mini rivers, dams, beaver lodges and more.
 Water is a feature central to communities around the world and Toronto’s relationship with water is a case in point.|